 All requests received by Southampton City Council before 4pm will be processed the next working day.

-This process will close on Wednesday 14 of April 2021.
 Unfortunately any submission after this date will not be processed.

 Frequently Asked Questions

 The government have given each council the discretion to allocate funding as appropriate to meet our local needs.
 At least 80% of the funding will be ring fenced to provide support for food and for families with children.
 This will be largely rolled out over the school holidays through our education settings

 Our aim is to support those most at need and families we are aware are on low income, including those who are eligible for Free School Meals

 No. If you are a family who has a child at either an early years provision, a Southampton school or college and you are eligible for Free School Meals, you will automatically qualify and will be contacted your school.
 If you are unsure, please speak to your school direct.